John Joseph Montgomery: Tandem-wing gliders

 In early 1903, veteran balloonist Thomas Scott Baldwin sought Montgomery's knowledge of aeronautics.
 Baldwin had also been assisting August Greth in constructing and experimenting with an airship (dubbed the California Eagle) at San Jose, California.
 Baldwin wanted improved propeller designs for dirigibles.
 He stopped working with Greth and came to Santa Clara College for an extended period to learn aeronautics from Montgomery.
-Their work together included wind tunnel tests at the college.Baldwin, Thomas.
-New York World Magazine, November 27, 1904 At Baldwin's suggestion, they entered into a business arrangement in 1904 to make public exhibitions with manned Montgomery gliders launched at high altitudes from unmanned Baldwin balloons.
+Their work together included wind tunnel tests at the college.
+At Baldwin's suggestion, they entered into a business arrangement in 1904 to make public exhibitions with manned Montgomery gliders launched at high altitudes from unmanned Baldwin balloons.
 By late May 1904, Montgomery made test flights with a new glider.
 However, Baldwin abandoned their collaboration and instead constructed his own airship (the California Arrow) at San Jose incorporating Montgomery's propeller design and a 7-horsepower motorcycle engine (the Hercules of G.H.
 Curtiss Mfg Co.).
-The California Arrow would be first in America to make repeated circuits under control.J.
-Mayne Baltimore, "The New Baldwin Airship," Scientific American 91, no. 9 (August 27, 1904): 147.
-During a protracted period of acrimony between Montgomery and Baldwin, Baldwin entered the California Arrow in the aeronautic competition at the St. Louis World's Fair in November, 1904 and took first place.Knabenshue, A. R., "My Flights in the 'Arrow'", The Independent, Nov.
-10, 1904, vol LVII, pp 1127-1130.
+The California Arrow would be first in America to make repeated circuits under control.
+During a protracted period of acrimony between Montgomery and Baldwin, Baldwin entered the California Arrow in the aeronautic competition at the St. Louis World's Fair in November, 1904 and took first place.